 Victoria is great, because they don’t require anyone to meet up with you.
 Submit your application, promise you’ll cover the learning areas, and get started.
 (Note: This is currently under review, and they’re considering reviewing plans like the other states).

-NSW is a pain, because they want you to only homeschool in your ‘approved learning environment’.
+NSW and NT are a pain, because they want you to only homeschool in your ‘approved learning environment’.
 Someone will come to your house and make sure it’s suitable for learning.
 Seriously.
 They don’t think you can learn anywhere else.
 If you go travelling you’re meant to register with Distance Ed – because who can learn using their own resources at picnic tables, or museums, or by doing stuff?!?!

 Now we have the radical rebellious stuff out of the way, let’s get down to writing your plan.